juanpsch/CEIA-ViT/TPFinal/Readme.md

 ## 🛠️ Implementation Details

-The core workflow is documented in `TPFinal_Juan_Schamun.ipynb` and includes the following steps:
+The core workflow is documented in `TPFinal.ipynb` and includes the following steps:

 1. **Data Preparation:** Loading the Food-101 dataset, splitting it into training, validation, and test sets.